DevABM/Task/Jan/Day29/task29_answers.md

 ## Questions
 #
-1. What’s the difference between continuous integration, continuous delivery, and continuous deployment? <br>
+1. What’s the difference between continuous integration, continuous delivery, and continuous deployment?
 #
 Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD) are related terms in the software development and delivery process, but they have different meanings and goals.